 Anyone interested in Santa Cruz’s history should stop by the Mission Santa Cruz, which Spanish Jesuits established in 1791.
 The Mission Santa Cruz has undergone extensive restoration work, but visitors can still get a sense of the rich Spanish Catholic heritage on a tour of this mission.
 Since Mission Santa Cruz sits atop a hill, be sure to spend plenty of time admiring the views of the city below.

-Today, Santa Cruz has a population of about 64,000, many of whom either work or study at USC Santa Cruz.
-While most tourists who come to Santa Cruz are interested in the beaches, it’s well worth your time to explore this USC campus while in town.
+Today, Santa Cruz has a population of about 64,000, many of whom either work or study at UC Santa Cruz.
+While most tourists who come to Santa Cruz are interested in the beaches, it’s well worth your time to explore this UC campus while in town.
 If possible, schedule at least an hour to explore the college’s gorgeous arboretum.

 In the 1800s, a group of industrious German wine producers created the Anaheim district in Orange County.
 Today, this city is synonymous with just one attraction: Disneyland.
 Although Anaheim only has about 327,000 residents, 18 million people flock to this city every year just to shake hands with Mickey Mouse.